-Your search for researcher 'Kathleen Coessens' returned 4 results: 1 running project and 3 finished projects
+Your search for researcher 'Kathleen Coessens' returned 4 results: 4 finished projects

 Fascinated by the riddle of music creation, both in performance and composition, the investigators of this project aspire to unravel exploratory oriented experimentation (EE) in artistic practice.
 The project’s hypothesis postulates that this method, starting from sensorial observation and dynamic interactive exploration, offers a valuable aesthetic and epistemic tool for music creation.